-A.2.4.19 <post-process-reflectors-as-eroding-and-onlapped>(optional)
+A.2.4.24 <post-process-reflectors-as-eroding-and-onlapped>(optional)

-Description: Will ensure that seismic reflectors truncate other surfaces.
+Description: Will ensure that seismic reflectorserosive and on-lapped truncate other surfaces.
 See Figure 11.1 for an example.
 This will only affect the post processing and not the extraction of well points from zone logs.
-If <post-process-erosive-and-onlapping-surfaces> is set to no, this has no effect.
-The individual elements <erosive> and <onlapped> for each seismic reflector will be overruled by this setting.
+If post-process-erosive-and-onlapping-surfaces> is set to no, this has no effect.
+The individual elements erosive> and onlapped> for each seismic reflector will be overruled by this setting.

-A.2.4.20 <post-process-crossing-surfaces> (optional)
+A.2.4.25 <post-process-crossing-surfaces> (optional)